ugSUBMARINE/local-colabfold-server/README.md

 ### The web interface can be used in the following way
 *   Visiting the local IP address through any browser
 *   Reading the guide
+*   Taking a look at the queue of queued jobs
-*   Looking at the example fasta files
+*   Looking at the example fasta or json files
 *   Uploading a fasta file of the protein of interest with:
     *   a user name which creates a folder with the same name in `storage_base` where the results will be stored
     *   a token